eslint/eslint/docs/rules/no-unneeded-ternary.md

 var a = x ? y : x;

-var a = x ? x : 1;  // Note that this is only allowed as it on the right hand side of an assignment; this type of ternary is disallowed everywhere else.
-See defaultAssignment option below for more details.
+f(x ? x : 1); // default assignment - would be disallowed if defaultAssignment option set to false.
+See option details below.
 ```

 ## Options